Company structures

 What an LLC means at the bank

 An LLC is the structure UAE banks understand best, and a clean LLC — a UAE-resident signatory, a clear activity, documented source of funds — is a comfortable file.
 But the structure alone does not open the account: the bank’s compliance team reads the activity, the substance and the ownership before it says yes.
-We design the LLC for what the bank will actually accept, then build it.
+We speak to the bank directly about the company first, so the activity, the substance and the ownership line up with what they need, then build the LLC.

 Is an LLC right for your business?